-Flowers, venue, dress, ring, and catering are few of the many wedding details that occupy the mind of a bride.
+Flowers, venue, dress, ring, and catering are few of the many marriage preparation details that occupy the mind of a bride.
 But once the wedding is over and the honeymoon is in the past, what’s next?
 No longer a bride, are you prepared to be a wife?
-Here are some simple marriage preparation tips to help you transition to your new role:

-However, the solution is not to create a battle out of the small things.
+The solution is not to create a battle out of small things.
 If you battle over the minor stuff, you will not have a listening ear for the major issues.
 So before you start a battle, ask yourself – Can I live with this?
-Only pursue battles when the issue affects the love, trust and respect in the marriage.
-Before the wedding, take some time to think through how you will handle conflict together.
+Only pursue battles when the issue affects the love, trust, and respect in the marriage.
+While preparation before the wedding, take some time to think through how you will handle conflict together.

 All relationships are built on expectations.
 We all have expectations and we often assume that our expectations are the same as his.
 Never assume, for example, that because you came from a home where your father always mowed the lawn, that your husband will do the same.

 Expectations must be communicated clearly with love and explained within reason before marriage preparation.